SymfonyCasts/vue/sfcasts/ep1/async-computed.md

 ## Adding Search to the Product Service

 Back in our code, open up `services/products-service.js`.
-This function is responsible for making the AJAX request for products and it can already filter by category.
+This function is responsible for making the Ajax request for products and it can already filter by category.
 Now, add a *second* argument called `searchTerm`.
 Then, very simply, if we have a `searchTerm`, say `params.name = searchTerm` to add the query parameter.
 I'll even document the new param: it  will be a `string` or `null` and it's